-The crystal structures of calcium‐loaded apoaequorin and apo‐obelin have been determined at resolutions 1.7A and 2.2 A, respectively.
+The crystal structures of calcium‐loaded apoaequorin and apo‐obelin have been determined at resolutions 1.7 Å and 2.2 Å, respectively.
 A calcium ion is observed in each of the three EF‐hand loops that have the canonical calcium‐binding sequence, and each is coordinated in the characteristic pentagonal bipyramidal configuration.
-The calcium‐loaded apo-protein retain the same compact scaffold and overall fold as the unreacted photoproteins containing the bound substrate, 2-hyroperoxycoelenterazine, and also the same as the Ca2+‐discharged obelin bound with product, coleneteramide.
+The calcium‐loaded apo‐proteins retain the same compact scaffold and overall fold as the unreacted photoproteins containing the bound substrate, 2‐hydroperoxycoelenterazine, and also the same as the Ca2+‐discharged obelin bound with the product, coelenteramide.
 Nevertheless, there are easily discerned shifts in both helix and loop regions, and the shifts are not the same between the two proteins.
-It is suggested that these photoproteins to sense Ca2+ concentration transients and to produce their bioluminescence response on the millisecond timescale.
+It is suggested that these subtle shifts are the basis of the ability of these photoproteins to sense Ca2+ concentration transients and to produce their bioluminescence response on the millisecond timescale.
 A mechanism of intrastructural transmission of the calcium signal is proposed.